twitter/focus/README.md

     </dict>
   </plist>
 ```
 then load it with `sudo launchctl load -w /Library/LaunchDaemons/limit.maxfiles.plist`.
+This seems to work better if you restart your Mac.

 Note: these instructions are from a GitHub issue https://github.com/gradle/gradle/issues/17274.
 Thanks to those folks.